-Reference No. 3.1 Identified Risk Boat/Ski failure to show Rating Significant n and starts the race.
-This leaves t to miss the start.
-The first swimmer the swimmer without a support unable to make it on t Competitors without s support crew. s will be able to call a phone numb ime/at all.
-This message will be bro upport will be marshalled at the PA I also be used for the linking of any A area awaiting the status of their Reference No. 3.2 Identified Risk Congestion of boats Rating High The movement of suppor swimmer being run over t boats waiting to link with their sw causing injury. immer could lead to an unsighted Boats will not be able can link after 500m) T Competitors will be st first swimmer).
-This w Support boats will be port boats to be established 500m to engage with their swimmer unti hese exclusion zones will be clear arted in waves with colour coded s ill enable boat to search the right v given a starting order chart (includ ting sequence will be broadcast ov I 1000m off shore. (ski paddlers rly marked with buoys. swimming caps (compulsory for wave of swimmers. ling colours) at the race briefing.
+Reference No. 3.1 Identified Risk Boat/Ski failure to show Rating Significant Mishaps, breakdowns, sle is unaware of the situation crew, which could lead to n and starts the race.
+This leaves t o miss the start.
+The first swimmer the swimmer without a support unable to make it on ti Competitors without su support crew. will be able to call a phone numb me/at all.
+This message will be bro upport will be marshalled at the P/ I also be used for the linking of any A area awaiting the status of their Reference No. 3.2 Identified Risk Congestion of boats Rating High swimmer being run over o t boats waiting to link with their sw causing injury. inine could lead to an unsignied port boats to be established 500m to engage with their swimmer unti hese exclusion zones will be clear I 1000m off shore. (ski paddlers

 Reference No. 3.3 Identified Risk Ski access to the beach Rating Low o find their swimmer.
 Their size (18 ould cause some one to trip up and be set out.
-Refer to 2.1 be covered in race briefing.
+Refer to 2.1